klaytn/kips/KIPs/kip-fungible_token.md

 #### mint

 Mints `_value` amount of tokens to address `_to`, and MUST fire the [Transfer event](#transfer-1).
-The function SHOULD `throw` if the message caller's balance does not have enough tokens to spend.

 ```solidity
 function mint(address account, uint256 amount) public returns (bool) {